-- 24. Use Celsius when referencing temperatures, unless in quotation or necessary for scientific explanation (e.g., Kelvin).
+- 24. Although 'social distancing' and 'physical distancing' have been used interchangeably during the COVID-19 pandemic, the preference is to use 'physical distancing.' - 25.
+Use Celsius when referencing temperatures, unless in quotation or necessary for scientific explanation (e.g., Kelvin).
 In most cases, when an imperial figure must be used, it should be accompanied by its metric equivalent.
-Write C following the number and a space. - ✓ E.g., Western researchers braved 130 F (54 C) heat to get the necessary research. - 25.
-Tensein stories may be past or present.
-In general, use past tense when quoting sources for stories that have a news element. - ✓ E.g., Smith announced the new plan in a press conference.
+Write C following the number and a space.
+E.g., Western researchers braved 130 F (54 C) heat to get the necessary research. - 26.
+Tense in stories may be past or present.
+In general, use past tense when quoting sources for stories that have a news element.

+E.g., Smith announced the new plan in a press conference.
 "This is our new path forward," he said.